jonnypeace/PyLockr/README.md

 chmod 600 cloudflare.ini
 ```

-Use DNS challenge if self hosting without opening ports
+Use DNS challenge if self hosting without opening ports.
+Remember to change this relative path ./config/nginx... to whatever directory you are choosing.
+I am assuming you have passed this directory to nginx as per docker-compose.

 ```bash
 docker run -it --rm \